google/docsy-example/content/en/docs/Getting started/_index.md

 mv COAsT_example_files example_files
 ```

-## Installation and preparation for Workshop
+## Preparation for Workshop

-How to install COAsT in a conda environment and download demonstration files for the COAsT Workshop on 30th November 2020.
+How to install COAsT in a conda environment and download demonstration files
+for the COAsT Workshop on 30th November 2020.

+### Installation

 Assuming a linux environment and that you have anaconda on your system: